 Current electric propulsion engines simply don’t meet eVTOL needs.
 Unlike jet engines, which actually improve in efficiency as burned fuel decreases weight during flight, battery-powered vehicles become less efficient during flight.
 The energy density of a battery is about 50 times less than gasoline or jet fuel, which significantly limits journey time and range.

-Until scientists can create a battery that can power a light aircraft for more than minutes at a time, the concept of flying motorcycles may not get off the ground.
+Until scientists can create a battery that can power a light aircraft for more than minutes at a time, the concept of flying motorcycles may not get off the ground, and be nothing more than a social media novelty.

 As new transportation trends emerge, TorkLaw will be looking out for your safety.
 If you have been injured in an accident on the road, an aviation accident, or by a defective product, we can help you recover what you need to keep on moving.
 Call us for a free, no-obligation consultation today.